-Electric vehicles also benefit from specific advantages, such as free recharging at the 419 charging points in public car parks and four charging points, two of which are high speed, on the public highway - the first is situated at the lower end of the Rue Grimaldi and the second in the Place des Moulins.
+Electric vehicles also benefit from specific advantages, such as free recharging at the 574 charging points in public car parks, and at the fast and semi-fast charging points on public roads: at the lower end of Rue Grimaldi, on Place des Moulins and at 24 Avenue de Fontvieille (in front of the Single Buoy Mooring building).
 They also have their own special identification, "VE" (for véhicule électrique - electric vehicle), which offers free on-street parking in Monaco and a free annual sticker.
-Finally, it is useful to recall the recent partnership between Nice Côte d’Azur and Monaco, which aims to offer reciprocal recharging of electric vehicles and surface parking in both metropolitan areas.

 Subsidies for hybrid vehicles are rather more complex, because they take both hybrid technology and CO2 emission levels into account.
 This subsidy therefore excludes vehicles that emit more than 110 gr of CO2 per kilometre.
 On the other hand, for a mild-hybrid vehicle, i.e. a vehicle with an electric motor and an internal combustion engine that operate at the same time, which emits between 51 and 110 g of CO2 per km, the subsidy is 2,000 €.
 It is increased to 3,500 € if the vehicle emits less than 50 g of CO2 per km.
 For a full-hybrid vehicle, with the ability to move around using only electricity, the subsidy is 3,500 € if it emits between 61 and 110 g of CO2 per km.
 It is 5,500 € if the vehicle emits less than 50 g of CO2 per km.
 For "Plug-in" rechargeable hybrid vehicles, the subsidy is 8,000 if it emits less than 20 g of CO2 per km, 6,000 € if it emits between 21 and 50 g of CO2 per km and 5,000 € if it emits between 51 and 60 g of CO2 per km.
 Finally, for hybrid two-wheeled vehicles, the purchasing subsidy is fixed at 800 € if the vehicle emits less than 47 g of CO2 per km.
 No subsidy is granted above this level.